-

 7. From the entry field callouts call the context menu and select the command "Template - Append".

-8. Close the callout editing dialog.
+8. Close the note editing dialog.

 9. We build another rectangle, different in size from the first.